Morrisey talks recovery funds, litigation at Huntington roundtable

 Morrisey announced Friday that the state, along with several cities and counties — including Ceredo, Kenova, Hurricane, Charleston and Milton — made the filing after determining the amount is not fair because it divides money by population, not how hard a state has been hit.

-While the number West Virginia would receive in the settlement as it stands has not been disclosed, Morrsiey said the state accounts for about .55% of the country’s population.
+While the number West Virginia would receive in the settlement as it stands has not been disclosed, Morrisey said the state accounts for about .55% of the country’s population.

 “I’m not going to let West Virginia get run over by other states,” he said.